About Kaytee

 • MSW- Tulane University, 2012

-• PhD- Michigan State University, currently enrolled
+• PhD- Michigan State University, expected 2028

-• Licensed in Louisiana and Michigan
+• Licensed in Louisiana, Maine, and Michigan